sitrox/rails_ops/README.md

   operation.
 This is usually overridden in each operation and called exclusively by `run` or `run!`.

-- They can have a *Context*.
+- They have a *Context*.
 See the respective chapter for more information.

 So, an example of a very simple operation would be: